Cigar2/Cigar2/README.md

 - [Luka's Cigar](https://github.com/Luka967/Cigar)

 ### Uploading skins
-Upload them to the skins folder and run the updateSkinList file (bat & sh coming soon) in the root directory, you can also do it manually by putting skin names in `web/skinList.txt` separated by commas.
+Upload your **PNG** files to the skins folder and run the updateSkinList file in the root directory, you can also do it manually by putting the skin names in `web/skinList.txt` separated by commas (no file extension).

 ### Todos
 Check out [issue 1](https://github.com/Cigar2/Cigar2/issues/1)